JiangBioLab/DeepCCI/README.md

 #### (2) Cell Clustering
 The clustering results of scRNA-seq data will be output.
 ##### With pre-train:
-It will take 25 minutes.
+It will take about 25 minutes.
 ```
 python Cluster.py --name Yan --pretain True --pretrain_epoch 50 --device cuda
 ```

 Without pre-train:
 The pretrained model files are in the pretain_model folder.
-It will take 5 minutes.
+It will take about 5 minutes.
 ```
 python Cluster.py --name Yan --pretain False --device cuda
 python Cluster.py --name Quake_10x_Limb_Muscle --pretain False --device cuda